highlayer-team/hl-docs/general-documentation/system-actions.md

 You can find action structure here - [Action](/general-documentation/common-data-types.md#action).

-Below you can find a comprehesive list of system actions.
+Below you can find a comprehensive list of system actions.

 ## allocateGas